sterin501/56game/README.md

  "event":"broadcast" --> Sending info to all clients in room

  "event":"seatinfo" --> Seat number with player info

+ 'event': 'spinner'  --> Location of spinning ball in UI

  "event":"cardSend" --> Sending cards  to specific user

  "event":"question" -->Requesting trump details from one player

+  'event': 'HeCalled' --> Every every bid

  "event":"TrumpIsSet" --> Sending trump details to all users in room